jhsoby/telegram-wikilinksbot/README.md

 This is a Python3 script that links [[wiki links]], Wikidata entities (like [Q330574](https://www.wikidata.org/wiki/Q330574), [P31](https://www.wikidata.org/wiki/Property:P31) and [L158582](https://www.wikidata.org/wiki/Lexeme:L158582)) or Wikimedia Phabricator tasks (like [T39625](https://phabricator.wikimedia.org/T39625)) whenever they're used in chats.

 ## Features
-* Links [[wiki links]] mentioned in chat messages
+* Links [[wiki links]] and {{templates}} mentioned in chat messages
-  * Links to redirects link directly to the target page and show its title
+  * Links to redirects link directly to the target pages and show their titles
-  * Interwiki links link directly to the correct wiki
+  * Interwiki links link directly to the correct target sites
 * Links Wikidata entities mentioned in chat messages
   * You can also link specific properties in an entity, or to specific lexeme forms or senses